Ferenc02/Westcoast-Education/README.md

 - **JSON Server**: Serves as a mock API for course data and authentication, available at `http://localhost:3000` and `http://localhost:3001`.
 - **TypeScript**: Watches for changes in TypeScript files and recompiles them as needed and output in `public/js` folder.
 - **HTTP Server**: Serves the project on `http://localhost:8080`.
+- **Vitest**: Runs the test cases and displays the results in the terminal.

 ---